SkeldJS/SkeldJS/README.md

 * **Protocol** - Protocol interfaces with full parsing and composing.
 * **Constant** - Enums & data in Among Us that never change.

- such as a `common` package which holds utility functions  and a `protocol` package which holds protocol functions and data.

 ## Installation
 ### Prerequisites
 * [Node.js >=15](https://nodejs.org)